alu0101240374/ull-esit-gradoii-pl.github.io/assets/temas/tema0-introduccion-a-pl/esprima.md

 ### Extra Example: Searching for Specific Identifiers

-`idgrep.coffee` (and [idgrep.js](https://github.com/ULL-ESIT-GRADOII-PL/esprima-pegjs-jsconfeu-talk/blob/master/idgrep.js) is another example of using Esprima to do static analysis on JavaScript code.
+The file `idgrep.coffee` (and [idgrep.js](https://github.com/ULL-ESIT-GRADOII-PL/esprima-pegjs-jsconfeu-talk/blob/master/idgrep.js) is another example of using Esprima to do static analysis on JavaScript code.

 It provides a function `idgrep` that finds the appearances of identifiers matching a search string inside the input code.